 - A headline

 - You do not need to include an audio anchor lede.
-Instead write a short summary paragraph in text, introducing the story.
+Instead write a short summary paragraph, introducing the story.
+(See an example here)

-- Interviews and at least 3 quality sound bytes (quotes) from multiple sources representing different perspectives
+- Interviews and at least 3 quality sound bytes (quotes) from three different people representing varied perspectives

 - 5 or 6 quality ambient sounds recorded in the environment where the story is taking place (get your recorder close!).

-- Information, facts & data to support and contextualise the story.
+- Information, facts & data to support and contextualize the story.

-- Your story should have NEWS VALUE, have a STORY FOCUS, and answer the basic WWWW & H questions relevant to your chosen STORY FOCUS.
-Your story should have a beginning, middle and end.
+- Your story should have NEWS VALUE, a STORY FOCUS, and answer the basic WWWW & H questions relevant to your chosen STORY FOCUS.
+Your story should have a beginning, middle, and end.